pulkitjalan/ip-geolocation/README.md

 ### Laravel

-Once you have registered the service provider, you can use the command `php artisan geoip:update`
+Once you have registered the service provider (supports auto discovery), you can use the command `php artisan geoip:update`

 ## Services

-#### FreeGeoIP
+#### IPStack

-Freegeoip is a free service that can also be used instead of the database file or the paid maxmind service.
-They do have some limitations so please have a look at the [website](https://freegeoip.net/) first.
-You can also run a [custom install](https://github.com/fiorix/freegeoip) and use that instead.
+IPStack offers a JSON IP and GeoIP REST API allowing to get a visitor IP address and to query location information from any IP address.

 #### IP-API